oneapi-src/level-zero-spec/scripts/core/INTRO.md

 The API represents tiles as sub-devices and there are functions to query and obtain a sub-device.
 Outside of these functions there are no distinction between sub-devices and devices.
-For example, a sub-device can be used with memory allocation and tasks dispatch functions and allow placement and dispatch to a specific sub-device.
+For example, a sub-device can be used with memory allocation and tasks and allow placement and submission to a specific sub-device.

 ${"##"} Peer-to-Peer Communication
 Peer to Peer API's provide capabilities to marshall data across Host to Device, Device to Host and Device to Device.